sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`is_number`** (`string`) --->  `bool`

 #### Result:
-Returns whether the argument is a real number or not/ntests whether the operand represents a numerical value
+Returns whether the argument is a real number or not tests whether the operand represents a numerical value

 #### Comment:
 Note that the symbol . should be used for a float value (a string with , will not be considered as a numeric value).
 Symbols e and E are also accepted.
 A hexadecimal value should begin with #.